yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the 11th cell of the ipython notebook.
+The code for training the model is located in cell [12] of the ipython notebook.

 To train the model, I used the *AdamOptimizer* in my model.
-And I set the epoches and learning rate to 50 and 0.001.
-Then I let the model anneal learning rate over every 20 step with the decay rate 0.96 (this code is located in 8th code cell).
+And I set the epoches and learning rate to 60 and 0.001.
+Then I let the model anneal learning rate over every 20 step with the decay rate 0.96 (this code is located in cell [9]).

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the 11th and 12th cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in cell [12] and [13] cell of the Ipython notebook.

 My final model results were:

 * training set accuracy of 0.998268628
 * validation set accuracy of 0.962358277
 * test set accuracy of 0.947268409

-I used an iterative approach to build up this model.
+I played alot with hyperparameters to get a good level of validation accuracy, I used an iterative approach to build up this model.

 * What was the first architecture that was tried and why was it chosen?

-At the beginning, I choosed the LeNet-5 as the architecture of my model.
-Because I think it's easy for me to modify it for this project.
+I began by implementing the same architecture from the LeNet Lab, I choosed the LeNet-5 as the architecture of the model.

 * What were some problems with the initial architecture?

-At the first time that I ran the LeNet-5 model, it seemed not work.
-Both the accuracy of training set and validation set were only 0.05.
-It might encounter the underfitting because of the low number of parameters.
-Actually，I just use the LeNest-5 implemented in the class with the only change of output layer parameters.
+I just use the LeNest-5 implemented in the class with the only change of output layer parameters.
  In this condition. the number of parameters is 64,242(= 5x5x1x6 + 5x5x6x16 + 400x120 + 120x84 + 84x43).

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.